wazuh/wazuh-documentation/source/hipaa/configuration-assessment.rst

 - **Access Control §164.312(a)(1) - Automatic Logoff**: *“Implement electronic procedures that terminate an electronic session after a predetermined time of inactivity.”*

-  This section of the HIPAA standard requires you to implement measures that will terminate log-on sessions in systems that contain healthcare information after a specified period of inactivity.
+  This section of the HIPAA standard requires you to implement measures that will terminate login sessions in systems that contain healthcare information after a specified period of inactivity.
 This includes making sure that an RDP or SSH session is automatically terminated after a predetermined duration of inactivity.

   The Wazuh SCA module scans endpoints on a regular basis to ensure they comply with specified security policies.
 These scans also find missing access control policies like automatic logoff configurations.
 Refer to the Wazuh :doc:`SCA documentation  </user-manual/capabilities/sec-config-assessment/index>` for more details on configuring SCA checks.